KevinBian107/dsc80_proj/README.md

 # The Data Science Life Cycle 📊

-This Repository is for UCSD 2024 Winter DSC 80 Final Project
+* This Repository is for UCSD 2024 Winter DSC 80 Final Project

-No raw data is pushed onto Github, just the analysis and predictive models themselves are in the repository.
+* No raw data is pushed onto Github, just the analysis and predictive models themselves are in the repository.

-[Here](https://drive.google.com/file/d/1kIbMz6jlhleiZ9_3QthmUnifoSds_2EI/view) is the link to the original data set
+* [Here](https://drive.google.com/file/d/1kIbMz6jlhleiZ9_3QthmUnifoSds_2EI/view) is the link to the original data set

-# `utils`
+# `utils` & `.pipe()`
 The `utils` folder contains all python functions needed for this project, teh jupytar notebooks all calls the python file for function purpose.
-Jupytar notebook here is only for visulization. **All important code are in the python file**.
+Jupytar notebook here is only for visulization. **All important code are in the python file and applied to the DataFrame using the `.pipe()` function for clear data transformation purposes**.

 - food_data: raw data folder containing 2 data frame, one for reviews & rating and one for recipe
 - utils